vikas-srivastava/apna-shop-next-js/docs/design-tokens.md

 ### Component Refactoring

 1. Identify hardcoded values in components
 2. Replace with appropriate design tokens
 3. Test across all themes
 4. Update component documentation

+## Missing Tokenization Opportunities

+While the current system covers core design tokens, there are opportunities to further enhance tokenization:

+*   **Z-index values**: Centralizing `z-index` values for modals, dropdowns, and other layered components could prevent conflicts and improve consistency.
+*   **Transition durations and easing functions**: Defining these as tokens would ensure consistent animation and transition behaviors across the UI.
+*   **Breakpoints**: Although Tailwind handles breakpoints, defining them as CSS variables could offer more flexibility for custom media queries or JavaScript-based responsive logic.
+*   **Container widths/max-widths**: Standardizing these values as tokens would ensure consistent content alignment and responsiveness.
+*   **Icon sizes**: If icons are used extensively, defining standard sizes as tokens could improve consistency.
+*   **Form element states**: Tokens for `hover`, `focus`, `active`, `disabled`, and `error` states for form elements could be more explicitly defined.

+Implementing these additional tokens would further centralize design decisions and reduce the likelihood of inconsistencies.

 ## Best Practices

 ### Token Organization

 -   Group related tokens together
 -   Use consistent naming patterns
 -   Document token purposes and usage
 -   Version token changes

 ### Theme Compatibility

 -   Ensure all themes define required tokens
 -   Provide fallback values for optional tokens
 -   Test token combinations across themes
 -   Maintain design consistency

 ### Maintenance

 -   Regularly audit token usage
 -   Remove unused tokens
 -   Update tokens based on design system changes
 -   Document token relationships and dependencies

 This design token system provides a solid foundation for scalable, maintainable, and themeable design systems in the Next.js eCommerce application.